-Bongongo is one of the oldest registered herds in Australia.
-The stud was established in 1926 by Fred Graham with the purchase of pure bred females from “Bald Blair”, Guyra.
+Bongongo Angus is one of the oldest registered herds in Australia being established in 1926 by Fred Graham with the purchase of pure bred females from “Bald Blair”, Guyra.
 The stud was run by the Graham brothers, under the stewardship of Fred, until his untimely death in 1950.
 Early sire introductions came from Abington, Kahlua, Wallah, Trangie, Wambanumba and Booroomooka studs.

 Fred’s nephews H.L (Bill) Graham (pictured below) and Bruce Graham developed the herd over the next forty years, overseeing a large increase in its commercial base.
 The herd developed to suit its environment in the colder temperate climate at Adjungbilly, near Gundagai and Tumut, in Southern NSW.
 From 1961, they ran very successful female on-property sales, a concept that became popular as Angus developed into the dominant breed over the last 35 years.